 Go Kayaking

-The Mission reach section of the riverwalk, at the south of the city, is great for kayaking, and this makes for a unique way to see the river at a leisure pace.
+The Mission Reach section of the riverwalk, at the south of the city, is great for kayaking, and this makes for a unique way to see the river at a leisurely pace.
 It also allows you to get close to some of the wildlife that lives in and along the river.

 Enjoy the Art